Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Pedestrian Detection in Low-Light Environment

-\subsection{CNN-based Fusion}
+\subsubsection{CNN-based Fusion}

-There are six CNN-based fusion techniques, namely input fusion, early fusion, mid fusion, late fusion, score fusion-I, and score fusion-II, each combining color and thermal modalities at stages of the network (finer visual information at the bottom layers and greater semantic interpretations at the top layers).
-Deng~\textit{et~al.}\cite{deng2021pedestrian} propose a multi-layer fusion (MLF) network, for low-light pedestrian recognition, which combines feature maps from RGB and infrared channels through CNN backbones to extract multi-scale features.
-Their approach uses a feature pyramid module to make predictions based on these multi-layered features, and an ablation study reveals how different fusion strategies (uni-modality RGB, uni-modality IR, halfway fusion, and full MLF) perform under various lighting conditions.
-Similarly, Golcarenji and Arenji~\cite{golcarenarenji2022illumination} develop BlendNet, an image registration and fusion model for UAV-based person detection, overcoming challenges of poor illumination and complex backgrounds by using both optical and thermal imagery and implementing Enhanced Correlation Coefficient (ECC) and arithmetic image addition with custom weights.
+There are six CNN-based fusion techniques, namely input fusion, early fusion, halfway fusion, late fusion, score fusion-I, and score fusion-II, each combining color and thermal modalities at stages of the network (finer visual information at the bottom layers and greater semantic interpretations at the top layers), as demonstrated in Fig.~\ref{Fusiontechniques}.

-Song~\textit{et~al.}\cite{song2021multispectral} present the Multi-Spectral Feature Fusion Network (MSFFN), a fusion model that combines IR and RGB data through an enhanced YOLOv3 network, improving pedestrian detection in scenarios with occlusions, object size variations, and time-of-day changes.
-Similarly, Pei~\textit{et~al.}\cite{pei2020fast} develop a pedestrian detection framework that fuses RGB and IR images using early and late fusion strategies to strengthen feature representation.
-Their results showed that late fusion, particularly when using arithmetic summation of Feature Pyramid Network (FPN) outputs, achieved higher detection accuracy by creating stronger multi-spectral feature maps, with a notably lower miss rate and faster runtime than state-of-the-art methods.
-Jinan~\textit{et~al.}\cite{jian2020sedrfuse} introduce a symmetric encoder–decoder-based fusion (SEDRFuse), a UNet-like fusion model that integrates IR and RGB features through an attention-based mechanism and residual connections, achieving a balanced performance and computational efficiency.

-König~\textit{et~al.}\cite{konig2017fully} come up with a multi-spectral fusion architecture for pedestrian detection using visual data and thermal IR data by employing halfway fusion and Network-In-Network (NIN) techniques to integrate multi-layer features.
-Li~\textit{et~al.}\cite{li2019illumination} focus on an illumination-aware fusion model based on VGG-16 and Region Proposal Network (RPN), testing six fusion strategies to propose a dynamic weighting approach for integrating color and thermal data based on lighting conditions.
-Their ablation study revealed that illumination directly impacts detection confidence, though the thermal modality alone yielded the lowest log-average miss rate at night, indicating room for further optimization.